nhayward/revpit/user/pages/02.editors/elizabeth-buege/bio.md

 **What can writers expect from working with you during #RevPit, including communication?**

-My first pass through your book will involve a full edit letter (the same one I do for critiques) as well as developmental comments throughout the manuscript.
-After you make revisions, I’ll make another full pass through the manuscript, focusing feedback on whatever your story still needs.
+My first pass through your book will involve a full edit letter (the same one I do for critiques) as well as a summary of suggestions for each chapter.
+After you make revisions, I’ll make another full pass through the manuscript, focusing feedback on whatever your story still needs (this will include annotations to the text).
 I’ll also block out time near the end of the process for multiple passes through your query letter and opening pages.
 I’ll be available by email throughout the entire process and always ready to bounce ideas back and forth.

 **What do you expect from writers during the #RevPit revision process, including communication?**